By Scott A. McConnell.

 Here is an example of a story, taken from the life of Jesus Christ.
 Jesus is baptized by John the Baptist.
 He enters Jerusalem to preach.
 He is betrayed by Judas.
 He is crucified.
 The basic structure of this chronology is: this happened, then this happened, then this happened, and so on, like a news report.

-However, because of the high stakes, intrigues and brutal tragedy, this story is dramatic.
-This can lead writers into the confusion that what they have written is a plot, but when in fact what they have written is a story.
+However, because of the high stakes, intrigues, and brutal tragedy, this story is dramatic.
+This can lead writers to become confused that what they have written is a plot, but when in fact what they have written is a story.

 So, by explicitly deciding if your script is a plot or a story, you can better understand and control the best way to organize your characters’ choices and actions.

 To read just a few good examples of the Character A vs. Character B nature of a plot, read the scripts of The Fugitive, Indiana Jones, and Toy Story 3 in our FREE to DOWNLOAD Genre Scripts Collection.
 Keep Writing!

 A former showrunner, Scott McConnell is a writer and script consultant in Melbourne (Australia) and Los Angeles.
 Scott is experienced in both documentaries and fiction development and is a member of the Producers Guild of America.
 One of Scott’s specialties as a script consultant is to help writers/producers create deeper characters and a multi-layered, integrated central conflict.
 He also focuses on the importance of theme to character and plot development and is experienced in applying key dramatic techniques such as conflict, irony, deception, mystery, and suspense.
 Read more of his story analyses and writing tips here:https://www.linkedin.com/in/scottamcconnell

 Don’t miss a deadline.
 Download our Contest Calendar!